An Introduction to Stochastic PDEs: Linear SPDEs / Stochastic Convolutions

 Let us turn now to \eref{e:requested}.
 If $x = y$, there is nothing to prove, so we assume that $x \neq y$.
 Fix an arbitrary non-constant function $\phi$ and assume without loss of generality that $\|\phi\|_\Lipb = 1$.
-It follows from \lem{lem:equiv} that, by adding a constant to it if necessary, we can assume that $|\phi(x) + c| \le \bigl(1 + \beta V(x)\bigr)$.
+It follows from Lemma~\ref{lem:equiv} that, by adding a constant to it if necessary, we can assume that $|\phi(x) + c| \le \bigl(1 + \beta V(x)\bigr)$.

 This immediately implies the bound \begin{equs} |\CP\phi(x) - \CP\phi(y)| &\le \bigl(2 + \beta \CP V(x) + \beta \CP V(y)\bigr) \\ &\le 2 + 2\beta K + \beta \gamma V(x) + \beta\gamma V(y)\;. \end{equs} Suppose now that $x$ and $y$ are such that $V(x) + V(y) \ge {2K + 2\over 1-\gamma}$.
 A straightforward calculation shows that in this case, for every $\beta>0$ there exists $\alpha_1 < 1$ such that \eref{e:requested} holds.
 One can choose for example \begin{equ} \alpha_1 = 1-{1\over 2}{\beta \over 1-\gamma + \beta K + \beta}\;. \end{equ}